trinodb/trino/docs/src/main/sphinx/sql/create-table.md

 Create a new, empty table with the specified columns.
 Use {doc}`create-table-as` to create a table with data.

+The optional `OR REPLACE` clause causes an existing table with the specified name to be replaced with the new table definition.
+Support for table replacement varies across connectors.
+Refer to the connector documentation for details.

 The optional `IF NOT EXISTS` clause causes the error to be suppressed if the table already exists.

+`OR REPLACE` and `IF NOT EXISTS` cannot be used together.

 The optional `WITH` clause can be used to set properties on the newly created table or on single columns.
 To list all available table